braitsch/ofxModal/readme.md

 ![ofxModalConfirm](./readme-imgs/alert-window.png)

 However it's a good idea to create a single application Alert that can be shared across multiple modal windows.
+The following example creates a [custom modal window](#custom-modal) of type LoginModal and assigns an alert to it that displays the result of a login attempt.

-	loginModal login;
+	LoginModal login;
 	shared_ptr<ofxModalAlert> myAlert = make_shared<ofxModalAlert>();
 	login.setAlert(myAlert);
 	login.addListener(this, &ofApp::onLoginEvent);